SmoQySuite/SmoQyElPhQMC.jl/docs/src/tutorials/holstein_honeycomb.md

 at half-filling ``(\mu = 0)`` and inverse temperature ``\beta = 4.0``.
 The phonon energy is set to ``\Omega = 1.0`` and the electron-phonon coupling is set to ``\alpha = 1.5.`` In the DQMC simulation, 5,000 EFA-HMC, reflection and swap updates are performed to thermalize the system.
-Then an additional 10,000 such udpates are performed, after each of set of which measurements are made.
+Then an additional 10,000 such updates are performed, after each of set of which measurements are made.
 During the simulation, bin-averaged measurements are written to file 100 times, with each bin of data containing the average of 10,000/100 = 100 sequential measurements.